benroberts999/benroberts999.github.io/_students/2024-06-RobinCserveny.md

   <img align="right" width="25%" src="{{site.baseurl}}/images/students/Robin.jpg" style="padding: 10px;">
 </div>

-**Project:** Theoretical study of atomic systems for the development of atomic clocks
+Robin works on extending and applying computational methods for high-accuracy calculations of atomic systems and for the theoretical study of atomic systems for the development of atomic clocks.

+**Mater's Thesis:** Computational study of Ra$^+$ and Sr$^+$ for the development of optical atomic clocks

 ### Publications during masters